tung/ruggrogue/book/pathfinding.md

 # Pathfinding

 As the player explores the dungeon in RuggRogue they'll encounter monsters.
-When a monster sees the player they will move towards the player in order to attack them.
+When a monster sees the player they will move towards the player to attack them.
 The path taken by that monster is determined by *pathfinding*, which makes up the most important part of their AI.
-This chapter is all about how RuggRogue finds and uses paths for monsters.
+This chapter touches on the algorithm used for pathfinding, then covers the details needed to make it work in the context of the game.

 ## The A\* Search Algorithm

-The problem of getting a monster to approach the player is about finding a path between their positions on the map.
+Getting a monster to approach the player is about finding a path between their positions on the map.
-The traditional approach to calculating a path in this kind of context is the *A\* search algorithm* (pronounced "a-star").
+The traditional approach to calculating a path in this context is the *A\* search algorithm* (pronounced "a-star").
-Unlike shadow casting approaches in the field of view chapter, all A\* search implementations have a similar structure.
+Unlike shadow casting approaches in the [Field of View chapter](field-of-view.md), all A\* search implementations have a similar structure.
 Instead of painstakingly describing it here, I'll link to Red Blob Games instead:

 > [Introduction to the A\* Algorithm at Red Blob Games](https://www.redblobgames.com/pathfinding/a-star/introduction.html)